 Some must-see sights include the Park Loop Road, a 27-mile stretch offering unbelievable views of the shoreline, coastal forest, and mountain silhouettes.
 Visitors also frequent Cadillac Mountain, the tallest mountain along the East Coast of the U.S. at 1,530 feet.
-Explore the granite peaks shaped by glaciers during the ice age with gorgeous Maine foliage and wildlife that include moose, bear, whales and an abundance of sea birds.
+Explore the granite peaks shaped by glaciers during the ice age with gorgeous Maine foliage and wildlife that include moose, bear, whales and an abundance of seabirds.

-Rich with American heritage, the Boston area is chock full of nearly four centuries of history showcased in a number of landmarks that tell the tale of our early days as a nation; and all within a two-hour drive of the RV resorts and campgrounds included in our New England region.
-A great place to start adventure in Boston is with the Freedom Trail®, a 2.5-mile, red-lined route that leads you to 16 historically significant sights.
+Rich with American heritage, the Boston area is chock full of nearly four centuries of history showcased in many landmarks that tell the tale of our early days as a nation; and all within a two-hour drive of the RV resorts and campgrounds included in our New England region.
+A great place to start an adventure in Boston is with the Freedom Trail®, a 2.5-mile, a red-lined route that leads you to 16 historically significant sights.
 Take a guided tour led by 18th-century costumed Freedom Trail Players® that starts at the Boston Common and make your way to featured sites like the Paul Revere House, Old North Church, and the Faneuil Hall Marketplace, a grouping of four buildings where historic figures like Samuel Adams and Jonathan Mayhew stood on their soapboxes, planting the seeds that would eventually lead to the American Revolution.

 While you’re here, don’t forget to visit the Boston Tea Party Ships & Museum and witness reenactments of the famous event that changed the course of our nation’s history forever!
-Enjoy historic interpreters, interactive exhibits, fully restored 18th century sailing vessels, historic artifacts and more.
+Enjoy historic interpreters, interactive exhibits, fully restored 18th-century sailing vessels, historic artifacts and more.

 The Regions of Cape Cod